Royals vs. Orioles Player Props Betting Odds

-Player prop bet odds for Jorge Mateo, Vinnie Pasquantino and others are listed when the Baltimore Orioles visit the Kansas City Royals at Kauffman Stadium on Tuesday (at 7:40 PM ET).
+Player props can be found for Adley Rutschman and Vinnie Pasquantino, among others, when the Baltimore Orioles visit the Kansas City Royals at Kauffman Stadium on Wednesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!